shahaooda/js-object-oriented-classes-travel-lab-re-coded-erbil-2018/README.md

-# Classes in JS Classes Travel
+l# Classes in JS Classes Travel

 ## Objectives
 + Use class syntax to construct objects